zulip/zulip/docs/subsystems/settings.md

   `zproject/settings.py`.

 * `zproject/settings.py` is the main Django settings file for Zulip.
-  It contains all the settings that are constant for all Zulip installations (e.g. configuration for logging, static assets, middleware, etc.).
-It has a line `from prod_settings import *`, which in a prod environment has the effect of importing `/etc/zulip/settings.py` (via a symlink).
+  It imports everything from `zproject/configured_settings.py`, and contains all the settings that are constant for all Zulip installations (e.g. configuration for logging, static assets, middleware, etc.).

+* `zproject/configured_settings.py` imports everything from
+  `zproject/default_settings.py`, then in a prod environment imports `/etc/zulip/settings.py` via a symlink.

 * `zproject/default_settings.py` has the default values for the settings the user would set in `/etc/zulip/settings.py`.